 The holiday break is the perfect time to identify and apply for summer research internships.
 Application deadlines will begin in February and stretch through the Spring, but now is a great time to line up faculty letters of support (you usually need two of them) and the time off during break can be used to put together your applications.

-Emily Lundquist at Stone Labs on Lake
+Biology graduates Caitlin Duncan and Emily Lundquist at Stone Labs on Lake Erie in the summer of 2014 |

-Summer research internships are competitive, but our students have a great track record of taking part in these great opportunities.
-Use the Summer Research Internship tag on this blog to see examples of where our students have gone in the past.
+Summer Research Internship tag on this blog to see examples of where our students have gone in the past.
 It is best to apply to multiple opportunities to increase your chance of getting one.
 Most University-based research internships last 10-weeks and cover travel costs, room and board and pay a stipend.
 Science-related internships with companies also usually pay a salary.

 Be sure to ask your academic advisor if you have questions about the internship search process and good luck!